Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Introduction

-\begin{itemize}[itemsep=2pt,topsep=2pt,parsep=2pt, leftmargin=16pt] \item We address the problem of estimating long-term heterogeneous dose-response curves with unobserved confounders via data combination.
-To the best of our knowledge, this is the first work to address this problem as shown in Table \ref{tab: setting com}. \item We theoretically show that the unobserved confounding can be removed by aligning the conditional distributions of short-term outcomes between observational and experimental groups.
-To achieve such alignment, under a reweighting framework of optimal transport (OT), we establish a mini-batch and joint distribution-based upper bounds on the discrepancy of conditional distributions \item Based on the OT-induced weighted distribution, we derive the generalization bound on the counterfactual prediction error in estimating long-term HDRC, which inspires our final model, called \textbf{L}ong-term h\textbf{E}terogeneous dose-response curve estim\textbf{A}tor with \textbf{R}eweighting and represe\textbf{N}tation learning (LEARN). \end{itemize}
+To address the first challenge of identifiability, we theoretically demonstrate that unobserved confounders can be eliminated by aligning the conditional distributions of short-term outcomes between observational and experimental data.
+To achieve such alignment, under the Optimal Transport (OT) reweighting framework, we establish a mini-batch and joint distribution-based upper bounds on the discrepancy of conditional distributions, which is computationally efficient and can be easily embedded into deep learning.
+Further, to address the second challenge of lacking counterfactual outcomes, we derive a generalization bound of counterfactual regression based on the reweighted distribution induced by optimal transport, showing the counterfactual prediction error of the long-term HDRC can be bounded by the observed weighted factual error with a weighted IPM term.
+Based on the above theoretical results, we propose our model called \textbf{L}ong-term h\textbf{E}terogeneous dose-response curve estim\textbf{A}tor with \textbf{R}eweighting and represe\textbf{N}tation learning (LEARN), capable of reducing the observed and unobserved confounding bias.
+Our contributions are summarized as follows:

+\begin{itemize}[leftmargin=8pt] \item To the best of our knowledge, this is the first work to address the problem of estimating long-term HDRC with unobserved confounders and continuous treatment via data combination. \item We theoretically show that the unobserved confounders can be removed by aligning the conditional distributions between observational and experimental data, and propose a practical and computationally OT weighting method to achieve such alignment. \item Based on the OT-induced reweighted distribution, we derive the generalization bound on the counterfactual prediction error in long-term HDRC estimation, which inspires our model. \item We conduct extensive experiments on multiple synthetic and semi-synthetic datasets to demonstrate the effectiveness of our proposed method. \end{itemize}